peterhinch/micropython-micro-gui/README.md

 This installs a subset adequate to run the `simple.py` demo.
 It comprises:
 ![Image](./images/filesystem.png)
-It is installed with (on the device):
+Note that `mip` and `mpremote mip` install to `/lib/` which therefore becomes the root of the above tree.
+The subset is installed with (on the device):
 ```python
 >>> mip.install("github:peterhinch/micropython-micro-gui")
 ```